-With Dr. Jones’s videotaped deposition scheduled for July 23, 2015, the Plaintiff respectfully requests that this Honorable Court render a ruling on this Motion in advance of Dr. Jones’s deposition, or in the alternate, postpone Dr. Jones’s videotaped deposition until such time that the Court has the opportunity to rule on the emergency Motion.
+With Dr. Jones’s videotaped deposition scheduled for July 23, 2018, the Plaintiff respectfully requests that this Honorable Court render a ruling on this Motion in advance of Dr. Jones’s deposition, or in the alternate, postpone Dr. Jones’s videotaped deposition until such time that the Court has the opportunity to rule on the Emergency Motion.

 In summary, the Defendants should not be allowed to take the videotaped deposition of Dr. Jones for use at trial when: 1) Defendants failed to disclose Dr. Jones as an expert witness in accordance with the Scheduling Order; 2) the Defendants do not need Dr. Jones’s opinions for any defense they intend to raise in this case; 3) the Defendants’ experts have already relied upon the information in Dr. Jones’s medical chart to support the opinions they intend to give; 4) the Defendants have at this late date still failed to disclose what opinions Dr. Jones intends to give; and 5) it is impossible for the Plaintiff to name a rebuttal endocrinologist at this late stage in the litigation.

-WHEREFORE: The Plaintiff respectfully requests that the Defendants’ Notice of Videotaped Deposition of Dr. Jones be stricken and that Dr. Jones be precluded from providing testimony at trial.
+WHEREFORE: The Plaintiff respectfully requests that the Defendants’ Notice of Videotaped Deposition of Dr. Jones is stricken and that Dr. Jones be precluded from providing testimony at trial.